 A key component of this care is ensuring all students are provided with the opportunity to achieve to the best of their ability in each subject.
 The curriculum is supported by the learning beyond the classroom homework policy, the enhancement and enrichment programs and the co-curricular programs.

 The Year 10 program is developed around allowing student choice of the subjects they wish to study and pursue.
 It allows individuals to cater for their needs, evaluate their options and make decisions based on their future pathways.
-This program provides flexibility and engagement for students, as well as providing them with the necessary skills to move into a VCE program and life beyond the College.
+This program provides flexibility and engagement for students, as well as providing them with the necessary foundation skills to move into a VCE program and life beyond the College.

 At Year 10, subjects are a semester in length.
 Students choose a total of seven subjects in both Semesters 1 and 2.
 As well as the seven subjects students choose in each semester, all Year 10 students undertake the additional subject “Ignite”.

 The Victorian Certificate of Education (VCE) was designed as a two-year program of study to be undertaken by students in Years 11 and 12.
 However, Year 10 students also have the option of completing some VCE studies if they qualify.
 Each school year is divided into two semesters and students are required to complete a unit of work per subject each semester.
 Therefore, two units are equivalent to one year subject.

 VCE units have been designed by the Victorian Curriculum and Assessment Authority (VCAA).
 All VCE units taken at Years 10, 11 and 12 are recorded on the VCE Certificate.
 The units offered at the Year 10 and Year 11 levels will generally be Units 1 and 2 in each subject.
 In Year 12 students will study Units 3 and 4 in their chosen subjects.

 Only Units 3 and 4 are used in calculation of the Australian Tertiary Admissions Rank or ATAR.

 In Year 11 all students are expected to undertake six studies (12 units).